-That white blob in the background is the pickled fennel I made to accompany the meal.
-Steeped in a mixture of pink peppercorns and citrus zests, it was very welcome alongside the richness of meat n beans.
+I made some pickled fennel to go with it, steeped in a mixture of pink peppercorns and citrus zests.
+It was very welcome alongside the richness of meat ‘n beans.
 We wiped the plates clean with chunks of sourdough.

 1 x bone-in pork shoulder weighing approximately 2kg

 200g dark brown sugar like muscovado

 4 cloves garlic, crushed

 1/2 teaspoon ground cloves